Transkei National Independence Party

-The Transkei National Independence Party (TNIP) was a political party in the nominally independent South African homeland of Transkei.
+The Transkei National Independence Party (TNIP) was a political party in the nominally independent South African Xhosa bantustan of Transkei.
 It was founded by the Matanzima brothers, Kaiser and George.

-The party advocated cooperation with the South African government.
+The party advocated co-operation with the South African government.
 As of 1985, the leader of the party was George Matanzima.
 The party governed Transkei from 1976 until the 1987 coup d'état by Bantu Holomisa.